TechnoBureau/technobureau.github.io/_posts/2017/7/2017-07-26-top-command-overview.md

 - top
 - linux-command
 - monitoring
-description: "TOP is a tool to monitor the process running on the server and able to see the list of process with their attributes like CPU%, Memory utilization, Process ID etc.

-Each Set of Rows contain displays some set of information about the system realtime."
+description: "TOP is a tool to monitor the process running on the server and able to see the list of process with their attributes like CPU%, Memory utilization, Process ID etc.Each Set of Rows contain displays some set of information about the system realtime."
 ---